 - In most schools, SLPs are required to be involved in

-National Provider Identification number to bill Medicaid services.
+National Provider Identification number in order to bill for Medicaid services.

 School Setting webpage offers clinical and professional information and resources specific to school-based practice.